 Through Luhrmann and Almereyda's approaches we witness how Shakespeare can be located in the age of digitalization and "glo-cali-zation", meaning by that "the collapse of the local and the global into the 'glocal' and the retention of 'Cali' (or Hollywood, California) as the centre of the film industry" (Burt 2003: 15).
 We recognise how Shakespeare's film adaptations involve deconstructing traditional structures as the "distinctions between local and global, original and copy, pure and hybrid, high and low, authentic and inauthentic" (Burt 2003: 15).
 In most terms, we notice that Luhrmann sets the path for Almereyda to digest the Shakespearean corpus in order to fit late 20th century concerns and aesthetics.
-Thus, on the one hand both films are intended to create very 'popular' filmic productions, addressed to a mass audience, but on the other hand they defy the Shakespeare's masterpieces from a new contemporary-experimental viewpoint.
+Thus, on the one hand both films are intended to create very 'popular' filmic productions, addressed to a mass audience, but on the other hand they defy the Shakespearean canon in terms of re-enacting the universal dimension of Shakespeare's masterpieces from a new contemporary-experimental viewpoint.